foundling/terminal-weather-old/README.md

 **D**: Display

-The default format string is `'T D '`, which renders something like '73° F clouds', assuming that your display setting is text.
+The default format string is `'T D '`, which renders something like '73° F clouds ', assuming that your display setting is text.
 The format string is space-sensitive, so you can control the spacing how you want.

 Example: `$ terminal-weather format 'D T '`.